Great Southern Ark: the Rewilding of Southern Yorke Peninsula

 To enable species reintroductions, the ongoing control of feral predators (foxes and cats) is required.
 To maximize the cost efficiency of the predator management program, strategic fencing will be constructed across the Peninsula to limit reinvasion by foxes and cats.

 It is anticipated that restoring the peninsula’s small native predator species (Red-tailed Phascogale, Western Quoll, Barn Owl) will drive improvements in agricultural productivity through the control of pest species; rabbits and house mouse.
 Reduced mouse populations would result in reduced damage to crops and reduced on-farm management costs (baiting).
-The active management of feral cats will reduce the occurrence of toxoplasmosis and sarcosporidiosis in the environment, leading to increased lambing rates and better returns on sheep carcasses.
+The active management of feral cats will reduce the occurrence of toxoplasmosis and sarcosporidiosis in the environment, leading to increased lamb survival rates and better returns on sheep carcasses.

 The reintroduction of highly interactive native species will value-add to the peninsula’s identity as an ecotourism destination, providing new opportunities for low-impact tourism and make a significant contribution to the District’s economic viability and the retention of local services.